 This motherboard has an Accelerated Graphics Port (AGP) slot that supports +1.5V AGP cards.
 When you buy an AGP card, make sure that you ask for one with +1.5V specification.

-Take note of the notches on the card golden fingers to ensure that they fit the AGP slot on your motherboard.
-Below is an example of a +1.5V AGP card.
+Note the notches on the card golden fingers to ensure that they fit the AGP slot on your motherboard.